metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 ## Guards and Groups

-As mention in the introduction, this page focuses on the main Candy Machine settings but there is a lot more you can configure on a Candy Machine by using guards.
+As mentioned in the introduction, this page focuses on the main Candy Machine settings but there is a lot more you can configure on a Candy Machine by using guards.

-Since this is a vast subject with lot of available default guards to explain, we’ve dedicated an entire section of this documentation to it.
+Since this is a vast subject with a lot of available default guards to explain, we’ve dedicated an entire section of this documentation to it.
 The best place to start is the [Candy Guards](/programs/candy-machine/candy-guards) page.

 ## Conclusion

-Now that we know about how the main Candy Machine settings, in [the next page](/programs/candy-machine/managing-candy-machines), we’ll see how we can use them to create and update our own Candy Machines.
+Now that we know about how the main Candy Machine settings, on [the next page](/programs/candy-machine/managing-candy-machines), we’ll see how we can use them to create and update our own Candy Machines.